oscarlab/sinter/README.md

 server.
 We eventually plan to make Sinter a plug-in for Remote Desktop Protocol (RDP) and other remote-desktop systems.

+## How to use Sinter?

+Please refer to this user tutorial [tutorial.md](tutorial.md) to download and run Sinter.

 ## How to build Sinter?

+For developers who would like to build Sinter.

 Sinter consists of two major entities:
 * **Scraper** - constructs the semantic hierarchy of UI elements representing an app in a *remote* Windows or Mac machine, and ships that hierarchy as an XML to the Proxy.